SENIOR PRODUCT

 What worked

 The final concept made reporting feel less like an admin area and more like a progress checkpoint.
-It gave learners a clearer view of their effort, improvement, and completed training, which supported the larger goal of keeping them engaged.
+It gave learners a direct view of their effort, improvement, and completed training, which encouraged continued engagement.

 Team Learning